kapazan/clarusway-clarusway-aws-devops-DE-05/DevOps/hands-on/Docker_Swarm/docker-02-swarm-networking-managing-services-secrets-stacks/README.md

   - Five EC2 instances on Amazon Linux 2 with `Docker` and `Docker Compose` installed.

   - Set these ingress rules on your EC2 security groups:

     - HTTP port 80 from 0.0.0.0\0

-    - TCP port 2377 from 0.0.0.0\0
+    - TCP port 2377 from 0.0.0.0\0 (for cluster management communications)

+    - UDP port 4789 from 0.0.0.0\0 (for overlay network traffic)

+    - TCP, UDP port 7946 from 0.0.0.0\0 (for communication among nodes)

     - TCP port 8080 from 0.0.0.0\0

-    - SSH port 22 from 0.0.0.0\0 (for increased security replace this with your own IP)
+    - SSH port 22 from 0.0.0.0\0 (for increased security replace this with your own IP))

 - Initialize `docker swarm` with Private IP and assign your first docker machine as manager: